 As a practicing architect for more than 25 years, Lois’ career goes well beyond the domain of project design.
 She has been a national leader in the application of private and commercial green technologies and sustainable planning to the public and private sectors.
 She is a public policy advisor and has participated in the development of policies to lessen the negative impacts of the built environment on the health of people and on our natural resources.
 Her specialty is found in the intersection between applied technology and the development of policy provisions for City, State, and Federal entities.
 Internationally, Lois is a Sustainable Designer for Kuwait Gulf Oil Corporation in Kuwait.
 In addition, Lois applies these technologies and practices to leading edge sustainable designs and consulting to design teams and clients to maximize the environmental potential for projects.

-Besides her work as a practicing architect, Lois is adjunct faculty at Northwestern University where she teaches sustainable construction and LEED Faculty with the US Green Building Council.
+Besides her work as a practicing architect, Lois is adjunct faculty at Northwestern University where she teaches sustainable construction.

 Lois’ career has been both driven and distinguished by environmentally sound building practices.